Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 Lyme Disease in Three Stages

 There are three main stages of Lyme disease, and each has its own signs and symptoms.
 Initially, Lyme can manifest itself as a rash known as erythema migrans (EM).
-The rash expands over time, after the tick bite, sometimes reaching12 inches or more across.
-It may feel warm to the touch but is rarely painful or itchy.
-Sometimes, the rash clears in the middle and resembles a bullseye.
-However, not everyone who is infected exhibits this bullseye indication.
-Acute signs like EM are key in identifying Lyme because it’s estimated that only about 17% of people recall being bitten by a tick.
+The rash expands over time, after the tick bite, sometimes reaching 12 inches or more across.
+It may feel warm to the touch, but the rash is rarely painful or itchy.
+Sometimes, the rash clears in the middle, resembling a bullseye.
+However, this bullseye indication doesn’t always appear.
+Acute signs, like EM, are key in identifying Lyme because it’s estimated that only about 17% of people recall being bitten by a tick.

 Timing is crucial in this acute stage of infection, regardless of whether the individual develops a rash.
 When a person can identify a tick bite, clean the site right away with antibacterial soap and water, and notify their primary care provider, they may be able to cure the infection in 10-12 days.